Swetko/cse573/INSTALL.md

   - Assuming you added the firewall rule above, run TurboVNC Viewer and connect to {external ip}:{display number}

 #### Running the code ####
-Now that everything is set up, we can run the code.
+Now that everything is set up, you can run the code.
 The following command will train an agent on a single scene with all objects in fixed locations.
 ```
 vglrun python3 main.py --workers 1 --gpu 0 --arch linux --scenes 1
 ```